 - Jungle Japes - There is a main platform, along with a few platforms to each side.
 Watch out though, as this shack is set on the river, and falling in may prove to be lethal.

 - Corneria - An update of the classic Sector Z stage in Super Smash Bros., battle on this stage is fast and furious, just like the music.
 The battlefield is the ship, with Arwing's doing fly-bys every so often.

 - Venom - A different view of the famous Great Fox ship, the battle here takes place on the wings.

 - Yoshi's Island - A straight-forward stage, Yoshi's Island has a large hill at one end, a pipe at the other, and hittable blocks making up 2 platforms.
-The middle blocks can also be spun, but don't jump down, or you will die.
+The middle blocks can also be spun, but don't jump down.
 Banjos accompany the fight at Yoshi's Island.

 - Yoshi's Story - A storybook world, Yoshi's Story is another Battlefield-esque stage, with a main platform, and 3 raised ones.
 Shy Guys fly around, dropping food when hit.
 Pak E. Derm carries a sign in the background.
 Randall the Cloud also moves back and forth through the stage, providing a welcome safety net.

 - Great Bay - This stage is built on the Great Bay in Termina.
 It is built around the main platform, with rocks lower on either sides.
 Tingle floats around on a balloon, being a general goofball.

 - Temple - Set in the legendary land of Hyrule, expansive stage is built around a temple.
 This is the largest stage in the game that doesn't scroll and matches can take an extremely long time on this stage.